Anarion-zuo/Gitbook_Math/differential-equation.md

 #### Properties

-1. $\det X\ne 0$, for any $t​$.
+1. $\det X\ne 0$, for any $t$.
-2. $X'=AX​$
+2. $X'=AX$

 ### Example: Mixing Problem

 ![1551713519888](C:\Users\a\AppData\Roaming\Typora\typora-user-images\1551713519888.png)

 There are these 2 tanks connected at the top and bottom with given fluid rate in numbers.
 The fluid rate must remain balanced, which means the sum of the input rates and output rates equals, as is shown in the picture.
 There are some kinds of substances in the fluid.
 The x tank has input salt solution, while y tank has input pure water.
-Suppose $x,y​$ correspond to the concentration of the tanks, respectively.
+Suppose $x,y$ correspond to the concentration of the tanks, respectively.
 The system is described as:
 $$
 \vec{x}'=\begin{pmatrix}-3&2\\3&-4\end{pmatrix}\vec{x}+\begin{pmatrix}5e^{-t}\\0\end{pmatrix}
 $$